 The Renesas RZ/V Series MPU for vision AI incorporates Renesas’ exclusive DRP-AI (Dynamically Reconfigurable Processor-AI) accelerator and combines high-precision AI inference with a power efficiency that is among the best in the industry.
 This superior power performance eliminates the need for heat dispersion measures such as heat sinks or cooling fans, which reduces the bill of materials (BOM) cost and makes it possible to integrate vision AI into a wide range of embedded applications.

 The Syntiant NDP120 chip incorporates sophisticated AI capabilities that can be used to implement many high-precision, hands-free voice functions, including speaker recognition, keyword detection, multiple wake words, and local command recognition.
 Packaged with the Syntiant Core 2 neural network inference engine, the NDP120 can also run multiple applications simultaneously while minimizing power consumption to 1mW battery power.

-The new voice-controlled multimodal AI solution uses multiple mutually compatible devices from broader Renesas portfolio to provide customers an elevated prototyping platform for faster time to market and reduced risk.
+The new voice-controlled multimodal AI solution uses multiple mutually compatible devices from the broader Renesas portfolio to provide customers an elevated prototyping platform for faster time to market and reduced risk.
 The new solution is part of Renesas’ Winning Combinations, which feature compelling analog, power, and embedded processing product combinations that help customers accelerate their designs and get to market faster.